Harvey Kurtzman wrote and edited MAD from 1952 until 1956, when it focused on horror, murder, and rape–“humor in the jugular vein.”

-Cisco Wheeler, the daughter of General Earle Wheeler, Head of Joint Chiefs of Staff, describes their methods, as do former programmers like Svali.
+Cisco Wheeler, the grand niece of General Earle Wheeler, Head of Joint Chiefs of Staff, describes their methods, as do former programmers like Svali.

 Other survivors like Cathy O’Brien, Susan Ford, and Fiona Barnett have likewise blown the whistle on CIA’s mind control program, PROJECT MONARCH, under which millions are abused.